hustallenlee/ecgraph/README.md

 # ecgraph
 This is a distributed graph processing engine based on mpi, and it needs further modification so do not clone it although it can run.
-And Makefile will be added in the further
+And Makefile will be added in the future
 ##dependency
 (This program depends on below, and it works well in other versions)
 * mpich 3.2